Macro-Nutrients/model_training/README.md

 The model achieved high accuracy in classifying the five food categories.
 Detailed evaluation metrics and visualizations are available in the training notebook and the report document.

 ## Deployment
-The model has been converted to TensorFlow Lite format for mobile deployment.
+The model has been converted to TensorFlow Lite format for mobile deployment, and TensorFlow Js for web deployment.
 The TFLite model and corresponding label file are available in the tflite directory.
+The model also has b

 ## Project Documentation
 For a comprehensive explanation of the project (in Indonesian), please see the detailed report.